microsoft/FluidFramework/api-report/container-runtime.api.md

 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IEvent } from '@fluidframework/common-definitions';
 import { IEventProvider } from '@fluidframework/common-definitions';
+import { IFluidDataStoreChannel } from '@fluidframework/runtime-definitions';
+import { IFluidDataStoreContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreContextDetached } from '@fluidframework/runtime-definitions';
+import { IFluidDataStoreContextEvents } from '@fluidframework/runtime-definitions';
+import { IFluidDataStoreFactory } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRegistry } from '@fluidframework/runtime-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';